 Steam and heritage railways are increasingly popular all over the UK.
 Here are some more in England's West Country, that are worth checking out:

-- Plym Valley Railway Operated by a group of enthusiasts and volunteers who aim, one day, to reconnect Plymouth and Tavistock by rail.
-Meanwhile you can enjoy a 3/4 miles run on heritage tracks to their heritage center with a collection of locomotives and vintage trains.
+- Plym Valley Railway: Operated by a group of enthusiasts and volunteers who aim, one day, to reconnect Plymouth and Tavistock by rail.
+Meanwhile, you can enjoy 3/4 miles run on heritage tracks to their heritage center with a collection of locomotives and vintage trains.

-- Somerset and Dorset Railway A short heritage railway run by volunteers in the Mendips of North Somerset.
-There's a gift and bookshop (natch), a tiny museum, a buffet coach and several other modest attractions for vintage enthusiasts.
+- Somerset and Dorset Railway: A short heritage railway run by volunteers in the Mendips of North Somerset.
+There are a gift shop, bookshop, a tiny museum, a buffet coach and several other modest attractions for vintage enthusiasts.